tenzir/tenzir/doc/cli/vast.md

 ## Configuration

-In addition to command options, a configuration file `vast.yaml` allows for persisting option values and tweaking system parameters.
+In addition to command options, a YAML configuration file `vast.yaml` allows for persisting option values and tweaking system parameters.
 Command line options always override configuration file values.

-During startup, `vast` looks for a `vast.yaml` in the current directory.
-If the file does not exist, `vast` then attempts to open `PREFIX/etc/vast.yaml` where `PREFIX` is the installation prefix (which defaults to `/usr/local`).
+During startup, `vast` looks for a `vast.yaml` or `vast.yml` in the following directories, in order:

+1. `<sysconfdir>/vast`
+2. Environment-variables (stopping when first variable found):
+  1. `${XDG_CONFIG_HOME}/vast`
+  2. `${HOME}/.config/vast`

+The `<sysconfdir>` is a platform-specific directory for configuration files, e.g., `/usr/local/etc/vast`.

 ## System Architecture